Robert Pogue Harrison: Biography

-Harrison received his doctorate in Romance Studies from Cornell University in 1984.
+Harrison was born in İzmir, Turkey, where he lived until the age of twelve.

+Following the death of his American father, Harrison moved with his family to Rome, the native city of his Italian mother.
+He attended the Overseas School of Rome, an international school where he studied under teachers from diverse backgrounds, including the Irish poet Desmond O’Grady.
+Harrison has often credited this period, particularly the influence of his English teachers in the early 1970s, with shaping his literary sensibilities.

+He went on to pursue higher education in the United States, earning a bachelor’s degree in Humanities from Santa Clara University in 1976.
+After a period of exploration, he entered graduate school at Cornell University, where he completed a doctorate in Romance Studies in 1984 with a dissertation on Dante’s Vita Nuova.

 In 1985, he accepted a visiting assistant professorship in the Department of French and Italian at Stanford.
 In 1986, he joined the faculty as an assistant professor.
 He was granted tenure in 1992, and was promoted to full professor in 1995.
 In 1997, Stanford offered him the Rosina Pierotti Chair.
 In 2002, he was named chair of the Department of French and Italian, which he continued to be until 2010.
-As of September 2014, he is once again Chair of the department.
+In September 2014, he once again became chair of the department.
+He retired in 2024 and is now professor emeritus.